-Reimagining Climate Governance: Reforms, Models and Actions 24 July 2025, 10:30 - 16:00 ET VENUE (in-person and online) Bahá'í International Community's United Nations Offices 866 United Nations Plaza #120, New York, NY 10017 Convened by the United Nations University Centre for Policy Research (UNU-CPR) in collaboration with the British Academy, the Bahá'í International Community's United Nations Office, and the governments of Brazil and Germany.
-On 1 May, UNU-CPR, in collaboration with the governments of Brazil and Germany, convened a high-level event to discuss governance models, institutional innovations and prototypes that could inform the future of climate governance.
+Reimagining climate governance: reforms, models and actions 24 July 2025, 10:30 - 16:00 ET VENUE (in-person and online) Bahá'í International Community's United Nations Offices 866 United Nations Plaza #120, New York, NY 10017 Convened by the United Nations University Centre for Policy Research (UNU-CPR) in collaboration with the British Academy, the Bahá'í International Community's United Nations Office, and the governments of Brazil and Germany.
+On 1 May, UNU-CPR, in collaboration with the governments of Brazil and Germany, convened a high-level event to discuss governance models, institutional innovations, and prototypes that could inform the future of climate governance.
 The workshop responded to President Luiz Inácio Lula da Silva's call at the 2024 G20 Summit for a UN Climate Change Council and to COP30 President Ambassador Corrêa do Lago's first letter, which called for a global mutirão (collective mobilization) and a shift toward a post-negotiation phase under the UNFCCC.
 Ambassador Corrêa do Lago's second letter, released on 8 May, adds urgency and direction to this agenda.
-It calls for international cooperation that is faster, more agile and better able to align fragmented efforts.
-Building on President Lula's proposal, the letter urges a shift from "old bureaucratic models that impair speed and scale" toward governance that enables rapid data sharing, stronger networks and better coordination across and beyond the UN.
+It calls for international cooperation that is faster, more agile, and better able to align fragmented efforts.
+Building on President Lula's proposal, the letter urges a shift from "old bureaucratic models that impair speed and scale" toward governance that enables rapid data sharing, stronger networks, and better coordination across and beyond the UN.
 These innovations should enhance alignment while reinforcing the UNFCCC's core role.
 In this spirit, the follow-up workshop convenes participants to transition from conceptual debate to actionable design.
 Drawing from Brazil's framing and leveraging complexity science, the workshop will surface common threads across proposals and assess the political and technical feasibility of proposed reforms.
-Outcomes will feed into a synthesis paper outlining governance models and their trade-offs, with a view toward high-level engagement at the UN General Assembly in September, COP30 in November and beyond.
+Outcomes will feed into a synthesis paper outlining governance models and their trade-offs, with a view toward high-level engagement at the UN General Assembly in September, COP30 in November, and beyond.
 This workshop is part of UNU-CPR's Global Governance Innovation initiative and its collaboration with the British Academy on transnational and planetary challenges.

 Agenda

-Welcome and Scene-Setting Remarks
+Welcome and scene-setting remarks

 10:30 - 11:00 (30 minutes)

 - Dr. David Passarelli | Director, UNU-CPR

 - Mr. Tulio Andrade | Chief Strategist, COP30 Presidency

-Session 1: Takeaways From the CGC Bellagio Conference
+Session 1: Takeaways from Bellagio conference

-11:00 - 11:15 (15 minutes)
+11:00 - 11:30 (30 minutes)

 Moderators:

-• Ms. Maja Groff | Convener, Climate Governance Commission Session 2: Upgrading the Software: Applying Complexity Science to Climate Governance 11:15 - 12:30 (75 minutes) Moderators:
+• Ms. Maja Groff | Convener, Climate Governance Commission Session 2: Building adaptive hardware: institutions that evolve with climate risk 11:30 - 12:30 (60 minutes) Moderators: